shahidshaik786/vuln_activity_check/README.md

 ## Disclaimer:
 This tool is intended for ethical security testing and research purposes only.
 Do not use it on apps without proper authorization. 🚀<br/>

+# A Special Thanks to [Sravanthi CH](https://github.com/sravanthi0706) for developing this tool.